blumleo2004/ideenlabor_-ai-concept-animator/README.md

 ### Running the Application

+To run the AI Concept Animator, you need to start both the backend and frontend servers in separate terminals.

 1.  **Start the Backend Server:**
+    Open a terminal or PowerShell window, navigate to the project's root directory, and run the following command:
     ```bash
     python manim_server.py
     ```
+    You should see output indicating that the FastAPI server is running, typically on `http://127.0.0.1:8000`.

 2.  **Start the Frontend Application:**
+    Open a *second* terminal or PowerShell window, navigate to the same project directory, and run:
     ```bash
     npm run dev
     ```

-    Open your browser and navigate to the local URL provided by Vite (usually `http://localhost:5173`).
+    The terminal will display a local URL (usually `http://localhost:5173`).
+Open this URL in your web browser to use the application.

 ## ⚙️ How It Works